startxfr/docker-images/Services/mariadb/README.md

 #### Openshift images streams

 Openshift cluster administrator can offer this image and all its flavour to all consumers.
-You can import our [openshift builder stream](https://raw.githubusercontent.com/startxfr/docker-images/master/Services/mariadb/openshift-imageStreams.yml) in your `openshift` project.
+You can import our [openshift images stream](https://raw.githubusercontent.com/startxfr/docker-images/master/Services/mariadb/openshift-imageStreams.yml) in your `openshift` project.

 You must be cluster-admin to add this image to the `openshift` project.
 If not, you can add it to your own